hashicorp/vault/website/source/docs/http/sys-auth.html.md

 <dl>
   <dt>Description</dt>
   <dd>
     Enable a new auth backend.
 The auth backend can be accessed and configured via the auth path specified in the URL.
 This auth path will be exposed under the `auth` prefix.
-For example, enabling with the `/sys/auth/foo` URL will make the backend available at `/auth/foo`.
+For example, enabling with the `/sys/auth/foo` URL will make the backend available at `/auth/foo`. _This endpoint requires `sudo` capability on the final path._
   </dd>

   <dt>Method</dt>